zaqifathis/BIMserver-doc/Eclipse.md

 ```

 The directories will be scanned 2 levels deep.
 So you can for example add your complete GIT directory and it will use all plugins of all workspaces in that directory.

-> The BIMserver itself uses a few plugins internally as well.
-You can run BIMserver without them, but most things wont work.
-So in most cases you probably want to add the BIMserver root directory to the plugins path.

 ![Credentials](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/plugins.png)